 Tickets to plays and other performances

-Another Off-Broadway group, Rattlestick Playwrights Theater, has partnered with the Muses program to offer tickets to productions at Cherry Lane Theatre.
+Another Off-Broadway group, Rattlestick Playwrights Theater, has partnered with the Muses to offer tickets to productions at Cherry Lane Theatre.
 Scholars have so far attended Jon Fosse's A Summer Day.

 At Hunter, the Muses have received free entry to Hello Gorgeous!
 A Salute to the Streisand Songbook at Hunter's Kaye Playhouse and Mystery!, a series of one-act Medieval mystery plays.